Trading Account – Quick Revision Notes for JKSSB Accounts Assistant (Finance)

 1. What is a Trading Account?

-- Shows the result of buying and selling goods (or services) before deducting indirect expenses.
+- Purpose: It shows the result of buying and selling goods before deducting indirect expenses.
+The Gross Profit/Loss figure is transferred to the Profit & Loss Account.

-| Step | Statement | What it Shows |
+| Step | Statement | What It Shows |

 |---|---|---|

-| 1️⃣ | Trading Account | Gross Profit / Gross Loss from purchase‑sale of goods |
+| 1 | Trading Account | Gross Profit / Gross Loss from purchase and sale of goods. |

-| 2️⃣ | Profit & Loss Account | Net Profit / Net Loss after indirect expenses & incomes |
+| 2 | Profit & Loss Account | Net Profit / Net Loss after all indirect expenses and incomes. |

-| 3️⃣ | Balance Sheet | Financial position (Assets = Liabilities + Capital) |
+| 3 | Balance Sheet | Financial position (Assets = Liabilities + Capital). |

-3. Format of a Trading Account (Columnar Style)
+3. Standard Format (Columnar Style)

 | Dr. (Debit Side) – Expenses / Costs | Cr.
 (Credit Side) – Incomes / Revenues |